Sharp, Return To Skye (Grade 3-3.5) For String Orchestra

 Keith Sharp earned his Bachelor of Music degree in 1984 and later became a string educator in the Gap region of Brisbane, Australia.
 He has been teaching there ever since.
 In 1995, Keith completed a post-graduate diploma in education.
 During his teaching career, Keith has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His imaginative works are highly popular throughout Australia and have recently gained popularity with teachers in the United States, Great Britain, and Germany.
 Keith is also actively involved as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a celebrated music teacher in Brisbane, Australia.
-He has a Bachelor of Music degree and a postgraduate diploma in education.
-Keith is known for his exceptional string programs, ensembles and compositions.
-His music is popular in Australia and internationally.
-Keith is often invited to work as a clinician, guest conductor, and lecturer.
+Keith Sharp is a Brisbane-based string educator and composer with a Bachelor of Music degree and a post-graduate diploma in education.
+He has produced award-winning string programs and ensembles, and his works are popular in Australia and abroad.
+Keith is also active as a clinician, guest conductor, and lecturer.

 “Stringosaurus” is a fun and dynamic musical piece in G major, perfect for young musicians.
 It includes five string parts, each with its unique character.
 The cello part is noteworthy as it adds excitement to the composition with a chromatic movement.
 An optional piano accompaniment is also available.
 Overall, it encourages creativity and exploration in young musicians.